ucfopen/crossword-materia-widget/README.md

 ### Local Development

-Crossword uses the Materia Widget Development Kit for location development.
+Crossword uses the Materia Widget Development Kit for local development.
 Check out [the docs for the MDK](https://ucfopen.github.io/Materia-Docs/develop/materia-widget-development-kit.html) to learn more about starting up the local express environment.

 ### Installation to Materia